skupperproject/refdog/input/concepts/routing-key.md

 <section>

-An identifier for matching listeners to connectors
+A _routing key_ is an identifier for matching listeners to connectors.

 </section>